VerifyFetch

 WebAssembly

 Verify .wasm modules before instantiation.
-Protect your compiled code.
+Protect compiled code from supply chain attacks.

 /engine.wasm